NoahAlting/CFTree/README.md

 ---

-## Thesis Reference
+## Acknoledgements
-This repository accompanies the MSc thesis:
+This repository is part of my MSc thesis:
-Noah Petri Alting (2025).
-“From Point Clouds to Porous Crowns: A Scalable Approach for CFD-Ready Urban Tree Reconstruction.”
-Delft University of Technology, Faculty of Architecture and the Built Environment.
+“From Point Clouds to Porous Crowns: A Scalable Approach for CFD-Ready Urban Tree Reconstruction.” at the Delft University of Technology, Faculty of Architecture and the Built Environment.
 Available soon at: https://repository.tudelft.nl/

+Supervised by: Dr. Hugo Ledoux and Dr. Clara García Sánchez
 ---

 ## license